s-Tidjani/Pikmin-3-Interactive-Map/README.md

 Clicking on data files shows the content of the file.
 Clicking on the world icons changes the part of the map you look at.
 Icons indicate where the respective item/enemy is in game.
+Image and Video files not included since they make the project go over github's file limit